RobertStewart/privateer/README.md

 	Immutable Integer i = 1
 	Immutable Integer i = 2

-The getAllFields and getAllMethods methods are convenient for quickly finding out what fields and methods are available on an object.
+The getAllFields() and getAllMethods() methods are convenient for quickly finding out what fields and methods are available on an object.

-## Example
+## More Examples
-The following code example is from the unit test for Privateer.
+Setting and getting private fields:

-	// Create the Privateer class that will allow access to normally inaccessible fields and methods Privateer p = new Privateer();
+	// Create Privateer object to allow access to normally inaccessible fields and methods Privateer p = new Privateer();

   Object o = new Object();
   NotSoPrivate nsp = new NotSoPrivate();
   // Set Object o into a private field on the nsp object p.setField(nsp, "privateField", o);
-	// Call a private method on nsp to get the value back Object[] args = null;
+  // Get object back from private method on nsp
-	Object result = p.callMethod(nsp, "getPrivateField", args);
+  Object result = p.getField(nsp, "privateField");
   // Assert that we got back the object we set in the private field assertTrue(o == result);

+Calling private methods:

+	// Create Privateer object to allow access to normally inaccessible fields and methods Privateer p = new Privateer();

+  Object o = new Object();
+  NotSoPrivate nsp = new NotSoPrivate();
+  // Call a private method on nsp to set value to new object p.callMethod(nsp, "setPrivateField", o);
+  Object[] noArgs = new Object[]{};
+  Object result = p.callMethod(nsp, "getPrivateField", noArgs);
+  // Assert that we used private methods to change a private field and retrieve its value assertTrue(o == result);

   Object o2 = new Object();
-	args = new Object[] {o2};
-	// Call a private method on nsp to set value to new object p.callMethod(nsp, "setPrivateField", o2);
+  // Could just use o2 as arg, but this is how you would pass multiple args Object[] args = new Object[]{o2};
+  p.callMethod(nsp, "setPrivateField", args);
-	result = p.callMethod(nsp, "getPrivateField", new Object[]{});
+  result = p.callMethod(nsp, "getPrivateField", noArgs);
-	// Assert that we used a private method to change a private field assertFalse(o == result);
+  // Assert that we used private methods to change a field again and retrieve its value assertTrue(o2 == result);
-	assertTrue(o2 == result);

 If a method takes no arguments, you can pass either null or an empty Object array as the third argument to callMethod().

+If the method you want to call takes multiple arguments, add them as comma-separated items in the initializer, e.g.:

+	Object[] args = new Object[]{o1, o2, o3};

-The private field and methods in the NotSoPrivate class in the unit test for Privateer are declared as:
+The private field and methods in the NotSoPrivate class used in the unit tests for Privateer are declared as:

 	private Object privateField;